kerimdzhanov/dotenv-flow/README.md

 It allows your app to have multiple environments _(like "development", "test", "stage", and "production" respectively)_ with selectively-adjusted environment variable setups and load them dynamically depending on the current `NODE_ENV`.

-In addition to that, `.env*.local` overrides adds the ability to overwite variables locally for development, testing, and debugging purposes
+In addition to that, `.env*.local` overrides add the ability to overwrite variables locally for development, testing, and debugging purposes
 _(note that the appropriate `.env*.local` entry should be added to your `.gitignore`)_.

 🌱 Inspired by _Ruby's **dotenv** (a.k.a. `dotenv-rails`) gem_, _CreateReactApp's **storing configs in `.env*` files** approach_,